Vault consulting and hands-on support

 Why get our help with Vault?

-Our experience with Vault has helped us build practical patterns, automation, and runbooks that enable clients to strengthen secrets governance and operate Vault reliably across cloud and Kubernetes environments.
+Our experience with Vault has helped us develop repeatable reference architectures, automation patterns, and operational runbooks that make secrets management safer and day-2 operations more predictable across cloud and Kubernetes environments.

 Some of the things we did include:

-• Designed and deployed highly available Vault clusters using integrated storage (Raft), including load balancer patterns, operational hardening, and documented failover procedures
+• Designed and implemented highly available Vault clusters using integrated storage (Raft), including load balancer patterns, seal/auto-unseal workflows, and documented failover procedures

-• Built disaster recovery practices with snapshot routines, backup automation, and periodic restore drills to validate RPO/RTO expectations
+• Built disaster recovery practices with automated snapshots, backup retention policies, and scheduled restore drills to validate RPO/RTO assumptions

-• Deployed and operated Vault on Kubernetes, including secure pod identity, network policies, and safe operational workflows for unseal/rotate/upgrade
+• Delivered hardened Vault deployments on Kubernetes, including secure service account usage, network policies, and safe upgrade procedures

-• Standardized auth methods (OIDC/JWT/Kubernetes) and policy models to reduce coupling, enforce least privilege, and simplify onboarding for platform and application teams
+• Standardized identity and authentication flows (OIDC/JWT/Kubernetes auth), with least-privilege policy models and onboarding guides for application teams

-• Enabled dynamic secrets for databases and cloud credentials with short-lived leases to reduce static secret sprawl and improve incident containment
+• Implemented dynamic secrets for databases and cloud providers with short-lived leases, rotation workflows, and clear revocation procedures to reduce static credential sprawl

-• Integrated Vault into CI/CD workflows and Infrastructure-as-Code using Terraform to manage mounts, policies, auth backends, and guardrails consistently
+• Integrated Vault with CI/CD and Infrastructure-as-Code using Terraform to manage auth methods, policies, secret engines, and guardrails consistently across environments

-• Implemented application consumption patterns with Vault Agent injection/templating and developer guidance to reduce credential mishandling and support tickets
+• Established application consumption patterns using Vault Agent (templating, caching, and renewal) to reduce credential mishandling and operational tickets

-Having implemented and operated Vault across multiple environments and use-cases, weโ€™ve accumulated the hands-on experience needed to deliver secure, maintainable Vault setups, reduce operational risk, and keep secrets management straightforward for platform and application teams.
+Having implemented and supported Vault across multiple environments and use-cases, weโ€™ve accumulated the hands-on experience needed to deliver secure, maintainable Vault setups, reduce operational risk, and keep secrets management straightforward for both platform and application teams.

 04